T-U-R-A/tura-coding-book/Concepts.typ

 Why does this work?
 For that, you must first break up `-n` into `~n+1` because that's taking the 2's complement.
 When you take the 1's complement of $n$ (`~n`) the rightmost 1 becomes the rightmost 0.
 All bit to the right of this 0 are 1's.

 If you now add 1 to get the 2's complement.
-All the ones up to the right most 0 become 0's and the rightmost 0 become a 1.
+All the ones up to the rightmost 0 become 0's and the rightmost 0 become a 1.
 So now when you take the `and` of `n` and `-n`, the bits just before the rightmost one have all been flipped, so `&` will make them all 0's.
 Only the rightmost bit is 1 in both `n` and `-n` so it will be preserved.
 This will give you a new number in binary which is the $"LSSB"(n)$.

 Here's how it looks on 20: